robcasloz/rise/README.md

 Currently, the information is extracted from LLVM 6.0.0 The folder "llvm-resource-model" contains all the tools to pull the necessary information from LLVM's resource model (See "Resource model based on LLVM's resource model").

-### tablegen-instruction-parser.py
+### tablegen-parser.py
 Input: The output from llvms tablegen as stdin, tablegen should be invoked as

 ``llvm-tblgen /.../llvm-6.0.0.src/lib/Target/X86/X86.td -InstrInfo -I /.../llvm-6.0.0.src/include -I /.../llvm-6.0.0.src/lib/Target/X86``

 With the correct given paths to the llvm 6.0.0 source code.
 Output: A list of all instructions with their respective defined "SchedRW" attribute.
-The SchedRW attribute is the same as which resource group the instruction uses.
+The SchedRW attribute is the same as the resource group which the instruction uses.
+This can be a list of several resource groups, in which case they are combined to make a new resource group, which the instruction is mapped to.
+This can also be groups not defined for skylake in LLVM, in which case they are ignored.

 ### X86SchedSkylakeClient-parser.py
 Input:

 * The file "X86SchedSkylakeClient.td" from the input-folder.
-* The output of tablegen-instruction-parser.py, The file "tablegen-instruction-parser_output.td" from the input folder.
-This  file is the output file produce by tablegen-instruction-parser.py
+* The output of tablegen-parser.py, The file "tablegen-instruction-parser_output.td" from the input folder.
+This  file is the output file produce by tablegen-parser.py

 Output: See heading "X86SchedSkylakeClient-parse_ouput.json"